Borough of Ashford: History

 The new district was named Ashford after its largest town.
 The district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

+Under current local government reorganisation plans, all district councils in Kent, as well as the county council, will be abolished in 2028, with the borough becoming part of a new Mid Kent unitary authority.

 Governance

 Ashford Borough Council provides district-level services.
 County-level services are provided by Kent County Council.
 Much of the district is covered by civil parishes, which form a third tier of local government for their areas.

 Political control

 The council has been under no overall control since 2022.
 Following the 2023 election a coalition of the Ashford Independents and the Green Party took minority control of the council, led by Ashford Independent councillor Noel Ovenden.

 The first elections to the council were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: